DaveLiddament/sarb/README.md

 If you install globally make sure the composer bin directory is in your path.

+If SARB's dependencies clash with your projects then investigate using [composer-bin-plugin](https://github.com/bamarni/composer-bin-plugin).

 ## Using SARB

 If you're using version 0.x see the [old documentation](docs/version0/README.md) and how to [upgrade](docs/version0/UpgradingToVersion1.md).